mayank0131/AWSFiddling/README.md

 ## DR Scenario

 This project has an EC2 instance that has some application(apache) running on it.
 The application has some custom data that needs to be retained even if the server crashes.
 Also, we don't want to reconfigure DNS or connections in case the switchover happens.
-Also, we wanted it to be resistant to AZ failures as well.
+Further, we wanted it to be resistant to AZ failures as well.

 Technical Details are described in [README](DR-scenario/README.md)